 - Removable dust cover

-In order to mount the H-54 on the B-62 keyboard, the dust cover
+When using the H-54 with the B-62 keyboard, the dust cover

-(i.e. the toolbox) might have to be removed from the machine.
+(i.e. the toolbox) has to be removed from the machine.
 On the original

 CX-52 this was done by unscrewing the rear hinge of the cover.
 On the

 H-54 however, a slide-on cover has been used.

 It is held in place by a simple retaining clip at the rear of the machine.